dukeboard/kevoree-classloading-framework/README.md

             <version>REPLACE_KCL_VERSION</version>
         </dependency>

-Current KCL version: 2 (written and depends on Kotlin 0.6.602)
+Current KCL version: 2 (depends on Kotlin 0.6.602)

 Then in Java code you have two important class to now:
 - Klassloader: KCL API